NREL/ochre_gym/docs/Observations.md

     def customize_observations_from_ochre_hook(self, observations, control_result, args):
-        """Customize the observations from OCHRE by adding metadata observations.
+        """Customize the observations from OCHRE™ by adding metadata observations.

         Args:
             observations (Dict): A dictionary of observations.